-Commodity price risk is the risk that the Group's current or future earnings will be adversely impacted by changes in the market price of crude oil.
-Commodity price risk is extremely significant to the Group's results of operations given that all sales of crude oil are based on the commodity price.
-Crude oil prices are influenced by factors such as OPEC actions, political events and supply and demand fundamentals.
-The Group entered into hedging contracts in March 2010 covering oil export sales of 4,000 barrels per day running from March 2010 through December 2010 (pursuant to which the floor price for Brent crude oil price is fixed at US\$60 per barrel).
-These hedging contracts were novated upon prepayment of the Syndicated Facility on 19 October 2010 and terminated on 31 December 2010.
-See "Description of Significant Indebtedness and Certain Financial Arrangements-Hedging Contracts".
+Commodity price risk is the risk that the Group's current or future earnings will be adversely impacted by changes in the market prices of its products.
+Commodity price risk is extremely significant to the Group's results of operations given that all revenue is based on the commodity prices.
+Commodity prices are influenced by factors such as OPEC actions, political events and supply and demand fundamentals.
+On March 29, 2011, in accordance with its hedging policy, the Partnership entered, at nil upfront cost, into a new hedging contract covering oil sales of 2,000 barrels a day, or a total of 556,000 barrels running through 31 December 2011.
+The counterparty to the hedging agreement was Citibank, N.A.
+See "Description of Significant Indebtedness and Certain Financial Arrangements - Hedging Contracts".
 The Group intends to keep the same hedging policy going forward which is driven by capital expenditure and debt service requirements.